Buffered Streaming Graph Partitioning: Introduction

 There has been an extensive body of work in the area of graph partitioning.
 Roughly speaking, there are streaming algorithms, internal memory (shared-memory parallel) algorithms and distributed memory parallel algorithms.
 However, currently there is a gap observed in the design space of available partitioning algorithms.
 First of all, the most popular streaming approach in literature is the one-pass model, in which vertices arrive one at a time including their neighborhood and then have to be permanently assigned to blocks.
-Algorithms based on this model can partition huge graphs quickly with little memory, but produce low-quality partitions.
+Algorithms based on this model can partition huge graphs quickly with little memory, but compute rather low-quality partitions.
 To improve partition quality, the graph can be restreamed while the one-pass algorithm updates block assignment, but this is still far behind offline approaches.
-Offline multilevel algorithms such as KaHIP\cite{kaffpa} are widely known and can produce partitions with high quality.
-Nevertheless they cannot partition huge graphs unless a machine with sufficient memory is used.
-Lastly, distributed algorithms are able to partition huge graphs successfully and compute solutions of high quality.
-However, they require a large amount of computational resources and typically access to a supercomputer, which can be infeasible.
+Offline multilevel algorithms such as \AlgName{KaHIP}~\cite{kaffpa} or \AlgName{Metis}~\cite{karypis1998fast} are widely known and can produce partitions with high quality.
+Nevertheless they cannot partition huge graphs unless a machine with sufficient memory is used and hence can not be used for example for preprocessing in out-of-core algorithms.
+Lastly, distributed algorithms are able to partition huge graphs successfully and compute high-quality solutions.
+However, they require a large amount of computational resources and typically access to a supercomputer, which can be infeasible depending on the application.
+Moreover, a distributed partitioning algorithm needs to split the input graph among different machines before actually partitioning it.
+When the graph is too large, this preliminary partition has to be generated on the fly by a stream partitioning algorithm while loading the graph.
+Other natural applications for stream partitioning include distributed graph processing systems based on a load-compute-store logic such as MapReduce~\cite{dean2008mapreduce} and Giraph~\cite{ching2015one}, and systems which support native graph-as-a-stream computations such as Kineograph~\cite{cheng2012kineograph}, and Apache~Flink~\cite{carbone2015apache}.